pagkly/Zed/Investopedia4/Know How to Target Specific Markets to Bring in a Large Profit.md

 -   Psychographically by social class, lifestyle, or personality
 -   Behaviorally by benefit, use, or response

-The objective is to enable the company to differentiate its products or message according to the common dimensions of the market segment.
+The objective is to enable the company to differentiate its products or message according to the common dimensions of the [[Market Segment|market segment]].

-Market segmentation allows a company to increase its overall efficiency by focusing limited resources on efforts that produce the best return on investment (ROI).
+Market segmentation allows a company to increase its overall efficiency by focusing limited resources on efforts that produce the best [[Return|return]] on investment (ROI).

 ## Examples of Market Segmentation